grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Hemi looked at the stopwatch.
 "3 minutes.
 Just hold the boat right at the level and speed you have --- do not let anything change."

-Hemi had stuffed the explosive cylinders, bumpers, and lines of the second device up into the still-wet escape trunk.
+Hemi had stuffed the explosive cylinders, fenders, and lines of the second device up into the still-wet escape trunk.
 He quickly scribbled calculations on his pad, made adjustments to his slide-rule, looked at the stopwatch, and came to a solution.
 He reached up and set the timers on the explosive cylinders.
 "I hope that is correct," he said to himself, and sealed the device into the escape trunk.

 "30 seconds!"
 Hemi called forward.
 He put his hand on the lever.
 The hand of the stopwatch ticked around, climbing upwards.
 It hit the zero mark.
 Hemi hefted the lever that released the escape trunk hatch.
 It slid easily back this time.